 To kick off the series, students are introduced to the classroom caper through observing the re-created crime scene of the broken cookie jar and surrounding clues.
 Students learn about the steps of the investigation, chain of custody and the identities of the four suspects in question.

-Students then examine the most obvious clue — the note left behind at the crime scene.
+Students examine the most obvious clue — the note left behind at the crime scene.
 They explore handwriting analysis by comparing the note to suspect's writing samples and then conduct chromatography tests on the pens found on each of the suspects.

 Upon further examination of the evidence, it’s discovered that there were fingerprints and a shoeprint discovered at the crime scene.
 Students will study fingerprint patterns, make matches and analyze samples taken from the suspects.